Rtauseef17/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal9.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?*

+Based on my understanding of operating systems, user authentication, secure remote access, and network configuration from Sessions 7 and 9, I propose a comprehensive cybersecurity enhancement strategy.
+This would include stricter access controls, multi-factor authentication, VPNs, system updates, threat monitoring, and regular penetration testing.
+My experience studyin the CompTIA S+ gives me a strong foundation for recommending sound cybersecurity practices that protect council assets from emerging threats

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*